superyang713/docs/webapp_deployment.md

   $ deactivate
   ```

-### Config Gunicorn and test it again with the new service file.
+### Step 10: Config Gunicorn and test it again with the new service file.
 * Gunicorn has been tested and it worked.
 So we need to config it to make it
   more robust for starting and stopping the application server.
 The best way to
   do this is to let Systemd manage Gunicorn, so we need to make a systemd